Repatriation: Psychological aspects

 Repatriation is often the "forgotten" phase of the expatriation cycle; the emphasis for support is mostly on the actual period abroad.
 However, many repatriates report experiencing difficulties on return: one is no longer special, practical problems arise, new knowledge gained is no longer useful, etc. These difficulties are highly influenced by a number of factors including self-management, spouse's adjustment, time spent abroad and skill utilisation.
 What is crucial is that every individual perceives these factors in a different way.
 Reintegration is a process of re-inclusion or re-incorporation of a person into a group or a process, and may contribute to overcoming repatriation.

 Direct managers and HR staff often notice the difficulties a repatriate experiences, but they are not always able to act on it.
 Budget shortcomings and time constraints are frequently cited as reasons why it fails to be an agenda priority.
 Solutions for repatriation difficulties do not have to be expensive and can lead to great benefits for the company.
-Basic support can consist, for example, of good communication in advance, during and after the international assignment, or a mentor program to assist the repatriate.
+Basic support can consist, for example, of good communication in advance, during and after the international assignment, or a mentoring program to assist the repatriate.
 The expatriate and their family should feel understood by their company.
 Support can increase job satisfaction, thereby protecting the investment made by the company.

+Pope Leo XIV includes "rejected migrants" as an example of the broadly defined "poor" of the world in need of support.

 Repatriation of non-human entities

+Repatriation of human remains under NAGPRA

+Return of human remains to their nation or people of origin.
+In the United States, Native Americans' human remains are uncovered and removed from their burial sites in the construction/land development process or as part of archaeological excavations.
+The Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 established the process whereby federally recognized Indian tribes and Native Hawaiian organizations can request that federal agencies and institutions receiving federal funds return culturally affiliated human remains.
+The NAGPRA also sets forth provisions that allow for the disposition of Native American human remains found on federal lands to the affiliated Indian tribe or Native Hawaiian organization.
+NAGPRA does not apply to the Smithsonian Institution, which is covered under the repatriation provisions of the National Museum of the American Indian Act (NMAI Act) of 1989.